brain246/brain246.github.io/_tabs/about.md

 - Synapse (Serverless, Dedicated, Spark, Data Explorer, Pipelines, ...)
 - Data Factory
 - Databricks
 - SQL-Server(s) of any kind
 - Datalake(s)

-I am a fan of (data) lakehouse architecture inlcuding delta-tables and anything related to that.
+I am a fan of (data) lakehouse architecture including delta-tables and anything related.

 Since one of my main treats is being lazy (and hating repetitive work), i naturally developed an interest in DevOps/Automation.
 To make up for lack of concentration (treat #2), i am not touching any code unless it is version controlled.
 That includes cloud infrastructure, database schemas as well as any kind of scripts.